-Juliet Gilkes Romero is a Playwright and Journalist.
-She has reported for the BBC from countries including Ethiopia, Haiti and the Dominican Republic.
+Juliet Gilkes Romero is an award-winning writer for stage and screen.
+Her earlier career as a journalist saw her reporting for the BBC from countries including Cuba, Ethiopia, Haiti and the Dominican Republic.

-Juliet’s next stage play THE WHIP will open at the Royal Shakespeare Company on the Swan stage as part of the RSC’s winter season.
+Juliet’s play THE WHIP will open at the Royal Shakespeare Company on the Swan stage as part of the Royal Shakespeare Company’s 2019/2020 winter season.